Cisitalia Grand Prix (1948, Porsche type 360)Engine: 1.5 flat-12, twin-supercharged

-In July 1946, Ferry Porsche was released from the prison in Dijon, France, as no war crimes could be put on him (his father Ferdinand Porsche and brother-in-law Anton Piëch were not released).
-At the same time there was one Austrian-born former racer and self-taught engineer Karl Abarth living in Italy who wanted to work with racing machines again as the war was over.
+In July 1946, Ferry Porsche was released from the prison in Dijon, France, as no war crimes could be put on him (his father Ferdinand Porsche and brother-in-law Anton Piëch remained in prison).
+At the same time there was one Austrian-born former racer and self-taught engineer Karl Abarth living in Italy who wanted to work with racing machines as the war was over.
 He contacted Ferry Porsche.
 Abarth knew the Porsche family through his wife who used to be the secretary to Anton Piëch (husband of Ferdinand Porsche's daughter and Ferry's sister Louise).
-In Italy Karl Abarth had became Carlo Abarth - a name every auto enthusiast knows.
+In Italy, Karl Abarth had became Carlo Abarth - a name every auto enthusiast knows.
 In the end of September 1946, Abarth became Porsche engineering company's representative in Italy.

 On January 20, 1947, Dusio and Corrado Millanta (representative of German and British industrial mechanical patents and a photographer) travelled to Kitzbühel to meet the Porsche team.
 Because of Ferry's travel restrictions the meeting couldn't be organized in Porsche's engineering office in Gmünd (185 km from Kitzbühel).
 Karl Rabe, head engineer at Porsche, and most likely also Louise Piëch attended the meeting.